ravivyas84/atypicalpm/src/content/docs/meta/why-docs-theme.md

 ## Being a Product Manager is learning and unlearning.

 The content on this site will never be perfect, like an documentation they will be regularly updated.

+## Whats with the "More to be elobrated in the near future"

+This is early days for the site, and most of the context is still being written.
+Rather than wait for it to be perfect, the content is just put out there.